Rita Ora Stuns In Black Lingerie For Steamy Behind-The-Scenes Peek Of Her New Video

-Rita Ora is giving her fans a steamy look behind the scenes look from the short film promoting her new album.
+Rita Ora recently gave her fans a steamy behind-the-scenes look at the short film promoting her new album.

 The singer took to Instagram to show off a series of revealing images taken from the video that was put together for her new EP, Bang.
 The first picture showed her cast against some bright white lights while wearing a set of black lingerie.
 The short-haired Ora stood to the side and tilted her head backward, showing off her curves in the steamy shot.